2026

 Rolf Drechsler, Christina Plump, and Bernhard J. Berger

-In 1st International Conference on Artificial Intelligence for Computing, Astronomy and Renewable Energy, 2025
+In 2025 International Conference on Artificial Intelligence for Computing, Astronomy and Renewable Energy (AICARE), 2025